helixml/helix/examples/test/README.md

 Tips for Writing Effective Tests

 - Be Specific: Clearly define the prompts and expected outputs.
-- Multiple Steps: You can include multiple steps in a test to simulate a conversation.
 - Edge Cases: Include tests for edge cases or common failure points.
 - Consistent Formatting: Ensure the expected output matches the assistant’s expected response format.